 10. Get Pampered at a Spa

 How does a papaya and pineapple pedicure sound?
 With luxury, all-inclusive resorts come even more luxurious spas and wellness centres, so if you’ve come to Mexico to relax and rejuvenate, you’ve come to the right place.

 Between the house spas of top resorts like Secrets and Tropicana Inn’s Seven Zenses, there’s no shortage of soothing spots to spend an afternoon.
 Accompanied by treats like La Paz strawberries and cool mint tea, treatments range from his & hers massages to facials, manis & pedis, and everything you would need to return from your trip feeling new.

 Sample the many riches of San Jose del Cabo by adding any of the above experiences to your Baja adventure.
-On top of booking your flights and resort stay, our Expert Travellers can assist in booking day tours from your Cabo resort.
+On top of booking your flights and resort stay, our Travel Experts can assist in booking day tours from your Cabo resort.
 Ask us how now!